adsukharev/social-network/README.md

 ```

 #### Setup HOST
-if you use docker-machine or your host is differ from "localhost" change in .env variable HOST
+if you use docker-machine or your host is differ from "localhost" change:

+* .env HOST
+* docker-compose.yml VUE_APP_HOST_URL

 ## Build and Run